jakemmarsh/react-rocket-boilerplate/README.md

 ```
 /components
-  - DocumentTitle.js (Used on each page to set the appropriate document title as the user navigates the app.)
   - Footer.js (Simple, static footer component rendered on all pages.)
   - Header.js (Simple, static header component rendered on all pages.)
 /mixins